dipterix/ravepipeline/README.md

 [![ravepipeline status badge](https://rave-ieeg.r-universe.dev/ravepipeline/badges/version)](https://rave-ieeg.r-universe.dev/ravepipeline)
 <!-- badges: end -->

-The goal of ravepipeline is to provide infrastructure for [Reproducible Analysis and Visualization of Intracranial Electroencephalography (`RAVE`)](https://rave.wiki).
-The package defines high-level class to build, compile, set, execute, and share intracranial analysis pipelines.
+The goal of ravepipeline is to provide pipeline infrastructure for [Reproducible Analysis and Visualization of Intracranial Electroencephalography (`RAVE`)](https://rave.wiki).
+The package defines high-level class to build, compile, set, execute, and share neuroscience pipelines.
 Both `R` and `Python` are supported with `Markdown` and `shiny` dashboard templates for extending and building customized pipelines.

 We offers several built-in pipelines, see repository [rave-ieeg/rave-pipelines](https://github.com/rave-ieeg/rave-pipelines) for details.